Home Learn Unlocking the Potential of Multicap Funds

 What are Multicap Funds?

-Multicap funds are mutual funds that invest in a diversified portfolio of stocks across market capitalization levels, including large-cap, mid-cap, and small-cap stocks.
-These funds aim to provide a balance between growth and stability by investing in companies with different sizes and levels of maturity.
+Multicap fund meaning are the mutual funds that invest in a diversified portfolio of stocks across market capitalization levels, including large-cap, mid-cap, and small-cap stocks.
+These funds aim to balance between growth and stability by investing in companies with different sizes and levels of maturity.
 The primary objective of multi-cap funds is to generate long-term capital appreciation by investing in quality stocks across various sectors of the economy.

 Portfolio Composition of Multicap Funds